Grand Central (train operating company): Rolling stock

 Grand Central's application to the ORR in February 2005 had proposed using Class 67 locomotives hauling five Mark 3 carriages and a Driving Van Trailer.
 As the paths were only granted on the basis of 125 mph stock being used, other stock had to be sourced.
-It was then proposed to use a fleet of Bombardier Transportation five-carriage Class 222s, similar to those already in use with Midland Mainline and Hull Trains.
+It was then proposed to use a fleet of Bombardier Transportation five-carriage Class 222 units, similar to those already in use with Midland Mainline and Hull Trains.
 Difficulty in securing these led to Grand Central deciding to use High Speed Trains.

 In October 2006, sister company Sovereign Trains purchased six Class 43 power cars and 18 Mark 3 carriages from Porterbrook.
 The Class 43s, that all had buffers fitted when they were modified in the late 1980s for use with Class 91 locomotives during the electrification of the East Coast Main Line, were sent for overhaul at Devonport Management Limited, Plymouth.
 The Mark 3s were overhauled at Marcroft Engineering, Stoke-on-Trent.
-Eighteen of the Mark 3s were former Virgin Trains West Coast loco-hauled carriages that required rewiring in order to work with the power cars due to different electrical requirements.
+Eighteen of the Mark 3 coaches were former Virgin Trains West Coast loco-hauled carriages that required rewiring in order to work with the power cars due to different electrical requirements.

-Due to delays encountered during the overhauls, Grand Central investigated leasing spare InterCity 125s from Midland Mainline.
+Due to delays encountered during the overhauls, Grand Central investigated leasing spare InterCity 125 sets from Midland Mainline.
 However, nothing came of this and it was not until December 2007 that enough stock had been delivered for operations to commence.
 The full fleet was in service by March 2008.

 Problems encountered with the rolling stock, including all six of the power cars being out of traffic at the same time, saw Grand Central hire Class 67 locomotives from the freight haulage company English Welsh & Scottish (EWS), Class 47s from Riviera Trains, and Class 57s from Virgin Trains to haul Riviera Trains' Mark 2 carriages on shuttles from Sunderland to York in summer 2008 as well as InterCity power cars from Midland Mainline.